A new public sculpture for Redrow's new residential development at Colindale Gardens, London.

 Art Projects and Redrow Homes Ltd, Colindale Gardens, NW9

-Completion due December 2017.
+Completion due December 2017- Early 2018

 The tower is based on imagery from buttercup flowers, the enduring spring flower that has a creeping growth habit and when held up to the face gives a yellow glow.
 This spring flower and its positive yellow light was the inspiration for the sculpture.
-The tower is developed from hand drawings of the plants growing in a field in Suffolk near my home, done in May, the timing of the short flowering season and the proposal coincided perfectly.
-The drawings were the developed into a sculpture of intertwined stems that is growing upwards, gently branching out at the top and with a yellow glow from inside.
+The tower is developed from hand drawings of the plants growing in a field in Suffolk near my home, drawn in May the timing of the short flowering season and the proposal coincided perfectly.
+The drawings were the developed into a sculpture of intertwined stems that is growing upwards gently branching out at the top and with a yellow glow from inside.